dylanballback/CubeSat_Attitude_Control/1DoF Prototype/README.md

 - (2/8/21): Mount motor and IMU to test stand.
 - (2/8/21): Connect Motor and IMU to Arduino to test basic functions.
 - (2/8/21): Attempt to get PID Code to balance the reaction wheel.

+### Updates

+- 2/8/21
+    Designed, 3D printed, and assembled one degree of freedom reaction wheel testbed.